Article 14.4 - Intersection Capacity Utilization

-Mitigation will not be required if the ICU percentage is at or below those established in Section 14.4.1 or when, as a result of proposed development, an increase in the ICU percentage is 3% or less.
+Infrastucture shall be considered sufficient if the ICU percentage is at or below those established in Section 14.4.1 or when, as a result of proposed development, an increase in the ICU percentage is three (3) percent or less.

-Mitigation, when required, shall fully reduce the ICU percentage of the impacted intersection to either the adopted standard in Section 14.4.1 or to within 3% of the no-build ICU percentage.
+Proposed mitigation shall fully reduce the ICU percentage of the impacted intersection to either the adopted standard in Section 14.4.1 or to within 3 percent of the no-build ICU percentage.

 Proposed mitigation measures required to meet the ICU percentage standards of Article 14.4.1 may be modified, subject to Town Board approval, in order to substantially achieve the intent of this ordinance with input provided by the Town Engineer.

-A modification to the required mitigation, which may be considered by the Town Board as meeting the intent of the Ordinance, is where proposed mitigation at an impacted intersection provides measurable and beneficial surplus capacity (above and beyond that required to meet the minimum requirements) such that the surplus capacity may be counted toward credit in the mitigation of other impacted intersections.
+A modification to the proposed mitigation, which may be considered by the Town Board as meeting the intent of the ordinance, is where proposed mitigation at an impacted intersection provides measurable and beneficial surplus capacity (above and beyond that required to meet the minimum requirements) such that the surplus capacity may be counted toward credit in the mitigation of other impacted intersections.
 The method of measurement considered in determining the acceptability of such modifications will be the net effect on the cumulative ICU percentage totals.

 Transportation improvements provided through mitigation, pursuant to this Article, shall be completed and available within three (3) years of the approval of the development proposal, unless expressly provided otherwise by the Town Board or other applicable Town permitting authority.
 Any improvements not completed prior to the issuance of a Certificate of Occupancy, shall be secured by a performance guarantee at 115 percent of the cost of the remaining required improvement(s), as reviewed and approved by the Town Engineer.
 All necessary right-of-way for the required transportation improvements shall be acquired prior to the issuance of a Certificate of Occupancy.